Notifiarr/notifiarr/README.md

 - Any variable not provided takes the default.
 - Must provide an API key from notifiarr.com.
     - **The Notifiarr application uses the API key for bi-directional authorization.**
-- Must provide URL and API key for Sonarr or Radarr or Readarr or any combination.
 - You may provide multiple sonarr, radarr or readarr instances using `DN_SONARR_1_URL`, `DN_SONARR_2_URL`, etc or by duplicating the starr block in the conf file.

 | Config Name   | Variable Name      | Default / Note                                                               |